 Development of a vaccine for Mycoplasma bovis in cattle

-Recent reports indicate that North American bison are also affected by M. bovis, which can cause losses of 20-25% in affected herds.
-With collaborators in Alberta and the United States Department of Agriculture we are studying the epidemiology of the disease to compare isolates from bison and cattle for phenotypic traits.
+Mycoplasma bovis is also emerging as an important pathogen in farmed bison.
+It causes severe respiratory disease and high mortality with losses of 20-25% in affected herds.
+With collaborators in Alberta and the United States Department of Agriculture we are studying the disease epidemiology to compare isolates from bison and cattle for phenotypic traits.